Skip to main content

 1 mentions Positive Neutral Negative

-Players express frustration with the grinding aspect of the game, highlighting that a subscription is required to fully engage, which is not immediately clear from the game's initial presentation.
+Players express frustration with the grinding aspect of the game, noting that it requires a subscription to access fully, which is not immediately clear from the game's initial presentation.
 They suggest that clearer communication about the paywall, such as including it in preview images, would help manage expectations and avoid misleading potential players.

 Buy World of Goo Remastered